wix-incubator/locale-merger/README.md

 ## How To Use:
-1. Install `npm -i --save-dev locale-merger`
+1. Install `npm i --save-dev locale-merger`
 2. Create a `.js` file in your project.
 3. Write the following in the file:
     ```typescript